Restoring Old Shoes

 And proud he should be because he did an amazing job, as you can see below!

 Now one other trick that I have never talked about before on this blog is reshaping the leather.
 When you have shoes that are 20-30 years old and have had a lot of wear and tear and then a lot of neglect, you tend to get some deformity in the leather, and a whole lot of creasing, and maybe significant loosening of it too.
 So to fix these things, I will share with you a few tips and tricks.

 To mold the leather into nice form again:

 Submerse your shoe into water, completely, and let it soak for at least 10 minutes.
-After that, take it out, put in your shoe trees and either put it next to the heater, but not on it, just next to it or if it is summer, then use a blow dryer to dry it up.
-But keep it at least 6 inches away from the shoe.
+After that, take it out, put in your shoe trees (preferably snug ones) and put it next to the heater for a few hours, but never on it, then use a blow dryer to dry it up, drying from about 6 inches away (but dont do the sole…let that dry naturally).
+Dping this basically shrinks the leatjer onto the form of the shoe tree.
 This idea is kind of like how they tell you to form baseball caps or the way in which you shrink your clothes: High heat after being soaked will shrink that leather (and most things) into place.